Customer Acceptance Policy

 2. Other legal entities (including financial institutions, banks); and

-The Company offers to the accepted customers its products and services in their respective segments.
+eqwire offers to the accepted customers its products and services in their respective segments.

-occasionally, nominated entities which have been or still are under the restraint of international
+eqwire does not accept as a customer and does not perform transactions with, even if occasionally, nominated entities which have been or still are under the restraint of international sanctions of funds blockage.

-The Company does not perform transactions involving goods or services contrary to legislation
+eqwire does not perform transactions involving goods or services contrary to legislation regarding international sanctions of funds blockage and embargoes.

-According to their associated risks, during the process of onboarding and due diligence, the customers
+According to their associated risks, during the process of onboarding and due diligence, the customers are classified in the following risk categories:

 1. Unacceptable customers;